 There is little science to back up claims that fluorescent diamonds are inferior stones.
 Fluorescence commonly occurs in only 25-35% of all diamonds.
 According to GIA, fewer than 0.2% of the fluorescent diamonds appear "hazy or oily," so the ill effect is incredibly rare.

 A fluorescent stone is the cashmere sweater with the red dot of the diamond world - the regret lingers long after the joy of getting a bargain is forgotten.

 Fluorescence is an ability of a diamond to emit a glow when subjected to ultraviolet light, just like Fido's stains do.

 According to GIA research, up to 35% of all diamonds in the world fluoresce.

-Disco lighting, fluorescent bulbs and natural sunlight all have UV component that triggers the glow.
+Fluorescence intensity depends on the UV light strength and ambiance lighting.
+Disco lighting, fluorescent bulbs, and natural sunlight all have a UV component that triggers the glow.